-Guarantees that the material can be processed at an industrial composting facility.
+Guarantees that the material can be processed at an industrial composting facility and won't cause contamination.

 Home Compostability (AS 5810-2010)

 Guarantees that the item is suitable and will breakdown in a home compost system.

 Australian certification includes eco-toxicity testing, to ensure that the resulting compost is free of physical and chemical residues and is beneficial to living organisms.